CodeSchwert/FSND-P4-Design-A-Game/README.md

-# FSND-P4-Design-A-Game
+# FSND-Design-A-Game
-Udacity Full Stack Nano Degree - Project 4
+Udacity Full Stack Nano Degree - Project: Design a Game

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer
+    - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
+3. (Optional) Generate your client library(ies) with the endpoints tool.
 Deploy your application.

-##Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Game Description - Concentration
 This game is based on the popular card game, Concentration!
+Players start by creating a game with a grid of 2x2, 4x4 or 8x8 cards.
+The cards (or items depending on the front end client) start face down.
+Players take turns by picking two cards from the grid.
+If two cards (or items) "match", the player "wins" the "pair", and the cards are taken out of play from the grid.
+If the cards don't match they are placed back in the grid face down.
+The game continues with players taking turns, picking pairs until there are no more cards left in play.
+At that point scores are tallied and the game ends.

 ###Game modes:
--	Single player, where the score is kept of turns taken to win
+-	Single player: The player plays against herself with the high score being the least turns taken to "win" all the "pairs" in play.
--	Two player, where the score is pairs won
+-	Two player: Two players take turns to "match" all the "pairs" in play.
+If a player matches a pair they are given another turn until they fail to select a matching pair of cards.
+The high score in two player mode is the number of pairs won.

+###Bonus Score - Consecutive Turns:
+During games, the number of consecutive turns where a pair was won are tracked.
+This bonus score is kept for single and two player games and for both players in two player games.
+There is a separate score board with the player scoring the most consecutive pairs in a game.

+###Bonus Score - User Ranking:
+A user ranking system is kept for user that participate in two player games.
+The score is worked out as a win : loss ratio.

 ###Rules:
 -	Player who creates the game selects board size of 2,4,8 squares.